-129. Within the Bundestag, all reported amendments will be deliberated in plenary session, in order of relevancy to the initial text.
-A Chamber can also decide to join the deliberation related to several amendments on the same issue.
-In the House of Commons, according to Standing Order n°32, the Speaker can select those amendments to be discussed.
-The Speaker is consequently vested with a large discretionary power and constitute an efficient procedure to avoid obstructionist practices.
+Order n°32, the Speaker can select those amendments to be discussed.
+The Speaker is consequently vested with a large discretionary power and constitutes an efficient procedure to avoid obstructionist practices.
 In order to leave room for a free expression of any divergent opinions, the neutrality of the Speaker is mandatory.

-130. The complexity of the administration of the process resides here again in the difficulty of reconciling the progression of bills stemming from the government, the quality of the legislative function and the protection of the parliamentarian's rights and in particular those of the minority.
+131. The complexity of the administration of the process resides here again in the difficulty of reconciling the progression of bills stemming from the government, the quality of the legislative function and the protection of the parliamentarian's rights and in particular those of the minority.